pouyan9675/Tri-AL/README.md

-# VisuAL: Visual Alzheimer's Disease
+# Tri-AL: VisuAL ClinicAL TriALs

-Django app for Backend of Alzheimer's Disease Pipeline.
+An visualization platform to keep track of [clinicaltrials.gov](https://clinicaltrials.gov) data along with more valuable tools.

 Project Structure
 ------

     .
-    ├── panels                  # Internal app for visual project that contains core of the server │   ├── api                 # Files that are responsible for REST-API to communicate with front-end │   └── utils               # Scripts to download and parse clinicaltrials.gov data and insert them into database ├── visual                  # Configuration files for Django app
+    ├── panels                  # Internal app for tri-al project that contains core of the server │   ├── api                 # Files that are responsible for REST-API to communicate with front-end │   └── utils               # Scripts to download and parse clinicaltrials.gov data and insert them into database ├── visual                  # Configuration files for Django app